April 25, 2019 | Gene Marks

 I often get asked if it’s worthwhile to get a “vertical” CRM system instead of a mainstream application like Salesforce.com or Microsoft Dynamics.
 As with so many other things, the answer is: it depends.
 There are pros and cons to each.

 That said, vertical CRMs do have downsides when compared to their mainstream competitors.
 They are oftentimes more expensive.
-The developers who make them are generally smaller and have less resources than the Microsofts and Oracles of the world.
-They have more niche communities which means getting technical support could be more challenging and they generally have less add-ons because those communities are smaller.
-Trust me – U2 will not be performing at SpringBig’s next user conference like they did for Salesforce a couple of years ago!
-I know there's no such thing as too big to fail, but let's face it: smaller tech companies do have a higher chance of failing than their larger counterparts and if that happens what happens to your data?
+The developers who make them are generally smaller and have fewer resources than the Microsofts and Oracles of the world.
+They have more niche communities which means getting technical support could be more challenging and they generally have fewer add-ons because those communities are smaller.
+Trust me – U2 will not be performing at SpringBig’s next user conference as they did for Salesforce a couple of years ago!
+I know there’s no such thing as too big to fail, but let’s face it: smaller tech companies do have a higher chance of failing than their larger counterparts, and if that happens what happens to your data?

 I admit, however, that if I were in the cannabis business, I’d probably lean to a vertical CRM like the ones reviewed in the Street Fight piece above.
 Why?

 Considering that the product is still classified as a controlled substance by the Federal government and is always subject to controversy and debate, I would strongly desire to be all-in with other companies and partners that are in the same boat as me.

 But that’s just if I was in the cannabis business because…it’s cannabis.
 If I were selling widgets or performing a basic service I’m not sure I’d learn to a vertical CRM, unless the product – and its maker – really blows me away.

 Gene Marks owns The Marks Group PC, a 10-person technology consulting firm, and is also a small business expert, speaker, and columnist at other major outlets.